 Leave your car behind and walk into the park!

 Since 1996, Friends of Acadia has been putting Village Connector Trails on the map.
 These trails re-establish the tradition of walking and/or biking into Acadia National Park, into town, and in neighborhoods.
-Village connector trails enhance the character of Mount Desert Island’s villages, and improve the quality of the island’s air by reducing the number of cars on island and park roads and at trailheads.
+Village Connector Trails (VCTs) enhance the character of Mount Desert Island’s villages, and improve the quality of the island’s air by reducing the number of cars on island and park roads and at trailheads.
 Connector trails complement the Island Explorer buses, providing another option to get into the park, out into quiet landscapes, or to in-town destinations.
 The trails provide an opportunity for a long, one-way hike or bike ride with a return by bus.
-Please walk bicycles on village connector trails except the Western Mountain Connector.
+Please walk bicycles on Village Connector Trails except the Western Mountain Connector.

 Giant Slide Trail: Access off Rt.198 to Northeast Harbor.
 Connects to the Giant Slide Trail and Around Mountain carriage roads.